About Our School

 From the Principal

-At Yulara school we champion our values of inclusiveness, resilience, personal best and respect.
-We encourage every member of our school community to demonstrate these values so they underpin every action undertaken at Yulara School.
+We champion our values of inclusiveness, resilience, personal best and respect.
+We encourage every member of our school community to demonstrate these values and show pride in being a member of our Yulara School community.

 Each student is treated as an individual, and we encourage them to achieve their very best in a caring and supportive environment.
 We share a commitment and promote a genuine partnership between school and home to enhance your child’s learning opportunities.